Jimmy Mackin

 Pointers for In-Person Previews

-Alright, so you’ve snagged an appointment to “preview” the FSBO.
-This is your chance to shine in person—just be careful not to unleash a full listing presentation they never asked for.
+Alright, so you’ve snagged a listing appointment to “preview” the FSBO.
+This is your chance to shine in person - just be careful not to unleash a full listing presentation they never asked for.
 Here’s how to handle it:

 1. Show Genuine Curiosity: Ask about the home’s history, the improvements they’ve made, and what drew them to the neighborhood initially.